Food and Drink

 They gathered various fruits, nuts, berries and mushrooms in the ‘wild harvest’.
 They hunted, trapped or shot* birds, wild deer, boar, hare, fox, beaver and squirrel.

 They caught trout, salmon, eels, perch and pike, using nets, traps, or a rod and line, and they harvested the sea for anything they could catch.
 At low tide, they collected cockles, scallops and oysters, which were traded far inland.

 They collected salt, and richer folk bought imported pepper and other delicacies such as olive oil, dates, figs, raisins, almonds, even rice and sugar.

-They drank mead (an alcoholic drink made from fermented honey), and imported wine, although there may have been a few local vineyards, too.
-Hot drinks were made with milk, honey, and possibly beer or herbal infusions.
+They drank mead, beer/ale and later in the period wine, there were a few local vineyards.
+Hot drinks were made with milk, honey, and using beer or herbal infusions.
 Of course, water would have been available from the local stream or well.